abhishekarya1/DSA-2k23/arrays.md

 **Find All Duplicates in an Array**: since multiple are missing, and multiple are repeating, we can't use sum or xor here. [link](https://leetcode.com/problems/find-all-duplicates-in-an-array/solutions/4595812/o-n-time-o-1-space-optimal-approach-using-marking-negative-technique-c/)
 - optimal - marking with `-1` approach (use `abs()` and 1-based indexing) - if element is already marked, then its a duplicate

-PATTERN: If there are multiple elements repeating and missing, sum or xor may not be applicable.
+**PATTERN**: If there are multiple elements repeating and missing, sum or xor may not be applicable.
 We can use indices as hashmap!
 Since numbers are `[1 - n]` and indices are `[0 - n-1]`, convert to 1-based indexing and if only positives are there use negative marking technique, otherwise use swap technique.

-- Find one missing and one repeated numbers in an array:
+**Find one missing and one repeated numbers** in an array:
 - Hashtable approach
 - `S = {1 + ... + n}` and `P = {1^2 + ... + n^2}` approach: form two equations and solve, overflow issue may happen tho
 - XOR approach - `n & ~(n-1)` to keep only the rightmost set bit, `n` is XOR of whole array, form two buckets that have `0` and `1` at that position from `1 ... n` and given array
 - mark with `-1` approach - optimal linear TC

 ## Leaders
-- Stock Buy and Sell:
+**Stock Buy and Sell**:
 - Buy on one day, sell on another (single transaction): Maintain minimum so far (local minima), calculate profit on each day, and track maxProfit
 - Stock Buy and Sell-II: in this we can buy and sell multiple times a week but only one at a time.
 Use valley-peak approach: calc and add to profit on valley to peak but skip on peak to valley (as its a loss).

 **Count Hills and Valleys in an Array**: [link](https://leetcode.com/problems/count-hills-and-valleys-in-an-array)
 - instead of looking rightwards for next non-equal element to check peak/valley, keep track of leftwards non-equal element in a variable (`left`)